pyqtgraph/pyqtgraph/doc/source/getting_started/qtcrashcourse.rst

     app.exec()  # or app.exec_() for PyQt5 / PySide2

 More complex interfaces may be designed graphically using Qt Designer, which allows you to simply drag widgets into your window to define its appearance.

 Naming Conventions
 ------------------

 Virtually every class in pyqtgraph is an extension of base classes provided by Qt.
 When reading the documentation, remember that all of Qt's classes start with the letter 'Q', whereas pyqtgraph's classes do not.
 When reading through the methods for any class, it is often helpful to see which Qt base classes are used and look through the Qt documentation as well.

 Most of Qt's classes define signals which can be difficult to tell apart from regular methods.
-Almost all signals explicity defined by pyqtgraph are named beginning with 'sig' to indicate that these signals are not defined at the Qt level.
+Almost all signals explicitly defined by pyqtgraph are named beginning with 'sig' to indicate that these signals are not defined at the Qt level.

 In most cases, classes which end in 'Widget' are subclassed from QWidget and can therefore be used as a GUI element in a Qt window.
 Classes which end in 'Item' are subclasses of QGraphicsItem and can only be displayed within a QGraphicsView instance (such as GraphicsLayoutWidget or PlotWidget).

 Signals, Slots, and Events